Book of Romans

 The wrath of God explained in Romans 1:18 is aimed at everyone who continues in sin.
 Dr. Martyn Lloyd- Jones outlines two key descriptions of sin from this verse, ungodliness and unrighteousness.
 We should be careful that they are always associated in this order and never mentioned apart from one another.
 Ungodliness convicts all humans of sin because it shows how far we fall from the measure of God.
 Unrighteousness furthers guilt, showing how even in our relationship with God and others, we have failed immensely and stand condemned.
 Paul warns that we will one day be judged on our response and relationship with God.
 The social gospel has no answer to God's wrath.
 Nothing apart from Christ can reconcile sinners to God.
 Only hell awaits those who continue in transgressions, broken in their relationship and awaiting His punishment.
 Yet, because of Jesus Christ, there is hope for all who surrender and repent of sin.

 God will punish sin.
-Sin never escapes His notice and He will pour out HIs wrath on it.
+Sin never escapes His notice and He will pour out His wrath on it.
 Dr. Martyn Lloyd- Jones furthers the study of God's wrath from Romans 1:18-20 showing the inexcusability of sin.
-Dr. Jones warns that humanity cannot plead ignorance since God put in man's heart a univeral knowlede of right and wrong, His existance and His holy standard.
+Dr. Lloyd-Jones warns that humanity cannot plead ignorance since God put in man's heart a universal knowledge of right and wrong, His existance and His holy standard.
 In what ways has this knowledge been revealed?
 In both general and special revelation.
-In great detail, Dr. Jones goes in to detail what these two types of revelations look like.
+In great detail, Dr. Lloyd-Jones goes into detail what these two types of revelation look like.
 One thing is to be sure though, unbelievers have suppressed the truth and are fighting the truth!
 The fundamental cause of rebellion is our pride and overall wickedness.
-Athiests claim there is no God, but are only denying what He put both in their heart and in all of Creation.
+Athiests claim there is no God, but are only denying what He put both in their heart and in all of creation.
 The next step after pride is for the Lord to lead our hearts to be darkened.
 The Bible says that without Christ, there is darkness, but because of Christ’s sacrifice on the cross, there is now light with the Lord.